-so a (strong) inductive proof on~\eqref{eq:relative_height} shows every nonzero element of $Q^+_{\phi_0}$ can be written as a $\mb Z_{\geq 0}$-linear combination of indecomposable elements---and conversely $\abs f = \abs{\mu_f}_{\nu_0}$ implies that $f$ is a multisubset of indecomposable elements.
+Then a (strong) induction based on~\eqref{eq:relative_height} shows that every nonzero element of $Q^+_{\phi_0}$ can be written as a $\mb Z_{\geq 0}$-linear combination of indecomposable elements.
+Conversely, $\abs f = \abs{\mu_f}_{\nu_0}$ implies that $f$ is a multisubset of indecomposable elements.